bible-technology/scripture-burrito/docs/committee_members.rst

 =======

 The Scripture Burrito specification was started by the ETEN Project Portability Working Group which was formed after meetings in Philadelphia in July 2018 at American Bible Society.
-The group has since met several times virtually, culminating in two days of face meetings in Orlando on January 17-18, 2019.
+The group met several times virtually, culminating in two days of face meetings in Orlando on January 17-18, 2019.
 That meeting was attended by